This article is part of our Ansible guide.

 Key Features: Infrastructure as Code platform with state management, policy enforcement, and multi-cloud support.

-Pricing: Free tier up to 500 resources, Standard at $0.00014/resource/hour Pros: Superior infrastructure provisioning, multi-cloud, strong state management Cons: Focused on provisioning vs. configuration, requires complementary tools
+Pricing: Resource-based (RUM) pricing.
+As of June 2026, Essentials is $0.10, Standard $0.47, and Premium $0.99 per resource per month; the free tier (formerly up to 500 resources) was discontinued on March 31, 2026 Pros: Superior infrastructure provisioning, multi-cloud, strong state management Cons: Focused on provisioning vs. configuration, requires complementary tools

 Key Features: Model-driven configuration management with declarative DSL, compliance automation, and reporting.